ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/mariadb/rds_deployment.md

 ---
 # User change
-title: "Deploy MariaDB using RDS"
+title: "Deploy MariaDB using RDS(AWS)"

-weight: 4 # 1 is first, 2 is second, etc.
+weight: 3 # 1 is first, 2 is second, etc.

 # Do not modify these elements
 layout: "learningpathall"